Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 How much should a small business spend on project management software?

 Most small businesses can get excellent project management for $5-10 per user per month.
 For a 10-person team, expect to pay $50-100/month on tools like ClickUp ($7/user), Trello ($5/user), or nTask ($3/user).
 Some teams manage perfectly on free plans.
-Avoid overpaying for enterprise features you won't use.
+Avoid overpaying for features you won't actually use.

 Can I use Notion as a project management tool?